Almodôvar: History

 The village of Almodôvar is signaled in medieval Islamic cartography under the name al-Mudawwar meaning "thing in round" or "surrounded in round".
-The settlement was rebuilt at the time of the Muslim invasion of the Iberian Peninsula, with walls surrounding it and a castle inside.
+The settlement was rebuilt at the time of the Muslim conquest of the Iberian Peninsula, with walls surrounding it and a castle inside.
 Remains of these have, however, disappeared.

 Almodôvar received its first Foral (Town Charter) on April 17, 1285, by order of King Dinis of Portugal, confirmed by a new Foral on June 1, 1512, by order of King Manuel I of Portugal.

 Geography

 The Almodôvar area is situated in an area of transition between the Alentejo peneplain, in the northernmost part of the municipality, and the hills of the Serra do Caldeirão to the south of its territory.
 The Iberian Pyrite Belt (IPB) which begins in Aljustrel and spreads through the lower Alentejo extending into Southern Spain crosses the area of the municipality.

 Climate

 The municipality experiences a Mediterranean climate with hot, dry summers and mild wet winters.